 Basis and Purpose.
-The statutory authority for this regulation includes but is not limited to subsections 44-3-202(1)(b), 44-3-202(2)(a)(I)(A), 44-3-202(2)(a)(I)(R), C.R.S.
+The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(A), C.R.S.
 The purpose of this regulation is to make clear that a special event permit is non-transferable, and is only valid for dates and locations specified in the application.

-- A. The special event permit issued by the local or state licensing authority for a specific date and location, as properly described in the application for such permit, is non-transferable.
-Such permit is not valid for any other date or location unless the local licensing authority published notice of, and considered, other alternate dates or locations in the event of inclement weather, etc. - B. The special event permit cannot be transferred to any other organization, nor may any other person or organization exercise the privileges of said permit, directly or indirectly.
+A. The special event permit issued by the local or state licensing authority for a specific date and location, as properly described in the application for such permit, is non-transferable.
+Such permit is not valid for any other date or location unless the local licensing authority published notice of, and considered, other alternate dates or locations in the event of inclement weather, etc.

+B. The special event permit cannot be transferred to any other organization, nor may any other person or organization exercise the privileges of said permit, directly or indirectly.